-Leave of absence status is ordinarily granted for no more than two semesters.
-The student must indicate in the required form the starting and ending dates and the reason for the leave of absence.
-Please note that there must be a reasonable expectation that the student will return from the leave of absence.
-Leaves of absence will not be approved for students subject to disqualification or dismissal due to academic deficiencies or disciplinary action.
+Academic Leave of Absence status is ordinarily granted for no more than two semesters.
+The student must indicate in the required form the starting and ending dates and the reason for the academic leave of absence.
+Please note that there must be a reasonable expectation that the student will return from the academic leave of absence.
+Academic leaves of absence will not be approved for students subject to disqualification or dismissal due to academic deficiencies or disciplinary action.

-If a student does not return by the date specified on his or her leave form, the student's withdrawal date will be recorded as his or her initial day of leave.
-If the student is a federal loan recipient and fails to return within 180 days, Davis & Elkins College is required to return the funds to the appropriate lenders at that time and will also cause the expiration of the student's loan grace period.
+If a student does not return by the date specified on his or her leave form, the student's withdrawal date will be recorded as his or her initial last date of attendance.